 Work began on The Woman In Me.
 Mutt spent a million dollars, and they recorded in Nashville.
 There had never been a country album like it.
 It was country with a pop and rock spirit.
 Shania and Mutt co-wrote.
 Their songs were instant classics.
 "Any Man Of Mine" became Shania's signature. "(If You're Not In It For Love) I'm Outta Here!" rocked!
 Country radio played "Whose Bed Have Your Boots Been Under?" reluctantly.
 This was risque stuff for Nashville.
 So was Shania's belly button!
 She was sexy and not afraid to flaunt it.
 She was a female Elvis!

 Shania held off touring, declining to open for established acts, which was the accepted way.
-Mutt knew what he had and wanted to build a catalog of songs that could fill a 2-hour concert.
+Mutt knew what he had and wanted to build a catalog that could fill a 2-hour concert.
 Shania had superstar potential.

-Mutt was 16 years older than Shania and remembered the golden era of Elvis and The Beatles.
+Mutt was 16 years older than Shania and remembered the golden era of Elvis Presley and The Beatles.
 He and Shania penned 16 gems for Come On Over, their second album.
 It was released in November, 1997, and went on to become the biggest selling record ever by a female artist, selling 40 million copies.
 It dominated the airwaves 1998-2000.
 Single after single went number one: "Love Gets Me Every Time," "Don't Be Stupid," "Honey I'm Home", & "Man!
 I Feel Like A Woman!"
 Girls around the country sang Shania in karaoke bars.
 1998 was to her what 1956 was to Elvis.

 Motherhood came next!
 Mutt and Shania took time out from their fairytale careers to become parents.
 They had a son.
 Mutt had been married but had no kids.
 He vowed never to marry again.
 Shania gave him a reason to.

 The Chicago concert in July, 2003, kicked off a second world tour.
-Up Close & Personal, taped in Nashville, simulated Elvis' 1968 Comeback Special.
+Up Close & Personal, taped in Nashville, simulated Elvis' 68 Comeback Special.
 Shania was making an effort to be part of country music even though the establishment resisted.
 Radio did not want to play Up!, and there were no number ones.
 "Forever And For Always" peaked at number 4.
 The video put Shania on a beach.
 She was still beautiful!
 The Up!
-CD did something Come On Over did not do.
+CD did something Come On Over did not.
 It reached #1 on Billboard's pop chart.

 Up! was a progression.
 The couple had evolved musically.
-There were good songs on Up! even if Nashville considered it artsy.
+There were good songs even if Nashville considered it artsy.
 "C'est La Vie" proved conclusively that Shania and Mutt evolved from ABBA.
 Notes in the chorus are identical to notes in "Dancing Queen."
-The CD had a disco feel with classical riffs.
-Politics had changed drastically from Bill Clinton to George W. Bush as 9/11 put America on a conservative course.
+The CD had a disco feel with its classical riffs.
+Politics had changed greatly from Bill Clinton to George W. Bush as 9/11 put America on a conservative course.
 Still, Shania partied into the 21st century, becoming the only woman with 3 consecutive albums topping the 10 million mark.
 On the strength of 3 records, she stood with Elvis, The Beatles & ABBA.

 Shania's catalog is thematic.
 Her lyrics are female.
-She is the consummate libber, dealing with feminine concerns: looks, clothes, men, money, fun, hair, food & weight.
+She is the consummate libber, dealing with feminine concerns: looks, clothes, men, money, hair, food & weight.
 Shania is Everywoman!
 In one respect, she differed.
 She broke loose from men her own age and married a father figure, a man who could elevate her career to the level she deserved.

-It finally came out that Shania caught Mutt in an affair with the housekeeper.
+Ultimately, Shania caught Mutt in an affair with the housekeeper.
 They divorced!
 Once again, Shania followed in the footsteps of Elvis, The Beatles & ABBA.

 SHANIA TWAIN: AN INTIMATE PORTRAIT OF A COUNTRY MUSIC DIVA by Michael McCall

-Shania was born in Windsor, Ontario, Canada and taken to Timmins by her mother when she was 2.
+Shania was born in Windsor, Ontario, Canada, and taken to Timmins by her mother when she was 2.
 McCall leads us to believe that Jerry Twain was Shania's father when, in fact, he was her step-father.
 Shania herself had given a false impression.

 McCall paints young Shania and her family as humble and long-suffering.
 Shania's mother dragged her around clubs in Timmins to sing for miners and loggers.
 Music became the center of Shania's life.